8ta4/gag/README.md

 1. Enter the prompt:

    ```
-   Generate a comeback joke based on the provided article using this process:
+   # Generate a comeback joke

+   ## Process
    1. Identify a phrase that:
       - Is insulting
       - Has double meanings
       - Is commonly used in everyday speech
       - Relates to concepts in the article
    2. Create a setup that:
       - Is insulting
       - References the phrase's first meaning
       - Does not use the phrase itself
       - Works in everyday conversation
       - Requires no article knowledge
       - Is short
       - Addresses "you"
    3. Create a comeback that:
       - Transforms the intended insult into a weapon against the insulter
       - Uses the phrase's alternate meaning
       - Uses the phrase itself
       - Relates to concepts in the article
       - Is short

-   Example:
+   ## Example

-   Phrase: cast iron heart
+   1. Phrase: cast iron heart

-   Setup: Do you float a lot in the ocean?
+   2. Setup: Do you float a lot in the ocean?

-   Comeback: Sure.
+   3. Comeback: Sure.
 What?
 Do you sink?
 It might be that cast iron heart.

-   ---
+   ## Output Format
+   1. Phrase: [phrase]
+   2. Setup: [setup]
+   3. Comeback: [comeback]

+   ## Article
    ```

 1. Paste the article content below the prompt.